readytensor/adaptive_binary_classifier/README.md

    - **Creating Standardized Project Structure**: This tutorial will review the standardized project structure we will use in this series.
    - **Using Data Schemas**: This tutorial discusses how data schemas can be used to avoid hard-coding implementations to specific datasets.
-   - **Creating Adaptable Data Preprocessing-Pipelines**: In this tutorial, we cover how to create data preprocessing pipelines that can work with diverse set of algorithms such as tree-based models and neural networks.
+   - **Creating Adaptive Data Preprocessing-Pipelines**: In this tutorial, we cover how to create data preprocessing pipelines that can work with diverse set of algorithms such as tree-based models and neural networks.
    - **Building a Binary Classifier in Python**: This tutorial reviews a binary classifier model implementation which enables providing a common interface for various types of algorithms.
    - **Hyper-Parameter Tuning (HPT) Using SciKit-Optimize**: This tutorial covers how to use SciKit-Optimize to perform hyper-parameter tuning on ML models.
    - **Integrating FastAPI for Online Inference**: This tutorial covers how we can set up an inference service using FastAPI to provide online predictions from our machine learning model.